minvws/nl-mgo-package-healthchecker/CONTRIBUTING.md

 # Contributing to MGO DVP Proxy

-Thank you for considering contributing to the MGO DVP Proxy!
+Thank you for considering contributing to the MGO Health Checker!
 We welcome contributions from everyone.
 Below are some guidelines to help you get started.

 ## How to Report Issues